jeremybshaw/CDP-API-Integrations/Acxiom_TreasureBox/README.md

 1. If required, create a new database via the TD console using the ![Database menu](img/database_menu.png) menu option and pressing the  ![Database Button](img/new_database_button.png) button.
 2. Upload PII data to database using the Integration -> Sources screen.
 Click on ![Upload File](img/upload_file.png)
 The data must contain an identity field.
-Sample data has been provided in [US Style Synthetic Data](US_synthetic.csv)
+Sample data has been provided in the file:
+[US Style Synthetic Data](US_synthetic.csv)